 The story of the plague and the first Passover are detailed in Exodus 12:113:16.
 Thereafter, Passover would celebrate that rescue and remain a living memorial of that great work of redemption (Deut 16:1-8).
 The Passover deliverance made salvation distinctly national in scope and truly set Israel apart as a special people.
 Slaves and sojourners or resident aliens (Gentiles) were allowed to share the meal with the Israelite families as long as they were circumcised (Ex 12:48).
 This simple provision demonstrated that salvation for Gentiles has always been based on inclusion in Israel (cf. Eph 2:11-13).

-Preparations for the first Passover began at the new moon in the first month of spring.
-On the 10th of Aviv (Nisan) a year-old male lamb would be chosen for each household and subsequently killed on the 14th of the month.
+Divine instructions for the observance of the first Passover were given at the new moon in the first month of spring, Aviv (later called Nisan; Esth 3:7; Neh 2:1).
+On the 10th day a year-old male lamb would be chosen for each household and subsequently killed on the 14th day of the month.
 Having the lamb for four days in the home allowed sufficient time to determine whether there were any physical abnormalities or health problems in the lamb, because ADONAI would accept only a perfect lamb.
 The blood of the slain lamb was then smeared on the doorframes so that the angel of death would "pass over" over the household and spare the firstborn therein from death.

 Passover After Egypt